Mcjack1999/Goodratings/README.md

 ## Workflow

-### Proof of Concept: Exploratory Analysis on Numerical Metadata
+### Goodreads_concept: Exploratory Analysis on Numerical Metadata

-Before working with the full-text UCSD dataset, I conducted a preliminary analysis using a structured-only dataset from Hugging Face.
+Before working with the full-text UCSD dataset, I conducted a preliminary analysis using a structured-only dataset from [HuggingFace](path).
 This dataset contained book-level metadata (e.g., average star ratings, review counts, genres) but no full review text.
 This separate notebook and data source allowed me to develop and validate early hypotheses about patterns in dissatisfaction and prepare the logic for downstream tasks.

 #### Key Goals